Does Historical Account of ‘Chariots in the Clouds’ Actually Describe UFOs?

 UFOs in the Ancient World

-Does historical account of chariots in the clouds actually describe visitation by UFOs?
+Does the historical account of chariots in the clouds actually describe a visitation by UFOs?
 (God’s hot spot)

 Similar accounts of these oddly shaped clouds have been recorded as seen during the Roman war against King Mithridates VI in 74 BC and during the Second Punic War in Rome c.
-3 rd century BC—both prior to the Jewish War.
-Interestingly, previous NASA scientist, Dr. Richard Stothers, pointed out that the Romans and Jews would have been accustomed to seeing and interpreting shifting cloud formations in the skies, and that the unusualness of this particular incident, and its perpetuation in historical records furthers the oddity of its occurrence.
-Stothers therefore theorized that these chariots were perhaps not divine prophecy or interpretable in any way, but instead early viewing of UFOs.
+3rd century BC—both prior to the Jewish War.
+Interestingly, former NASA scientist, Dr. Richard Stothers, pointed out that the Romans and Jews would have been accustomed to seeing and interpreting shifting cloud formations in the skies, and that the unusualness of this particular incident, and its perpetuation in historical records furthers the oddity of its occurrence.
+Stothers therefore theorized that these chariots were perhaps not divine prophecy or interpretable in a religious way, but actually an early viewing of UFOs.